 PyDIP is a thin wrapper that makes most of the functionality in DIPlib accessible from within Python.
 Function names and arguments are mostly identical to the C++ functions.
-The only exception is for indexing into images, which uses the Python slicing syntax.
+One exception is indexing into images, which uses the Python slicing syntax.
 Image objects created by the interface expose their data buffer, and so can be used with most NumPy functions.
 Likewise, any object that exposes a data buffer (e.g. NumPy arrays) can be used as input to PyDIP functions.

 Images can be shown using the Show